ml5js/ml5-library/docs/examples-knn-image.md

 title: KNN Image Classification
 ---

 Train and classify frames from a live webcam stream using the [KNN Image Classifier](api-Imagenet.md).
-Built with [p5.js](https://p5js.org/).

 *Please enable your webcam*